university-bootcamp/coding-environment/cloud-ide.md

 ## Setting Up Projects

-In this section, we'll walk through setting up the first example application we'll be building - _splurty_.
+In this section, we'll walk through setting up an example application.

 > Note: These concepts apply to all projects we will be creating (and almost all of this you would have to do as part of the project setup even if you _weren't_ using a cloud IDE).